grey-software/OpenMind/packages/docs/standard/data-models/README.md

 ## The abstracts

+### Entity

-OpenMind consists of Content and Spaces.
+OpenMind consists of Content (like URLs, text, and PDFs) organized in Spaces.
 Both are first class entities.

-### Entity

 <pre><code class="language-json">{{schema.GenericEntitySchema}}</code></pre>

 ### Space

-The Generic space is another abstract type that inherits from
+A space can be visualized.

 <pre><code class="language-json">{{schema.GenericSpaceSchema}}</code></pre>